triton-inference-server/vllm_backend/docs/llama_multi_lora_tutorial.md

 wget -P /opt/tritonserver/backends/vllm/ https://raw.githubusercontent.com/triton-inference-server/vllm_backend/r<xx.yy>/src/model.py
 ```

-**Notice:** `r<xx.yy>` is the triton version you need to configure.
+**Notice:** `r<xx.yy>` is the triton version you need to configure to r24.04 or later release.

-This command will download the `model.py` script to the Triton vllm backend directory to support multi-lora feature.
+This command will download the `model.py` script to the Triton vllm backend directory which will enable multi-lora feature.

 ## Step 2: Install vLLM with multi-lora feature